axellundeby/Power-Grid-Algorithm-/Svar.md

 **If you have implemented any helper methods you must add these as well.**

+## Proving that BFS and DFS is O(n) for this graph
+   * * In a graph without loops, which is a tree structure, the number of edges will always be less than the number of nodes.
+Therefore, when *
+   * * performing a BFS or DFS traversal on such a tree, both will have a time complexity of O(n) because they will explore each node exactly once, and the *
+   * * number of edges is n-1.
+As a result, the overall runtime is O(n). *

 ## mst
 * ``mst(WeightedGraph<T, E> g)``: O(m * log m)
     * * The primary contributors to this complexity are adding all edges to a list, sorting, and union find*